 In addition, we need to conduct significant development and scale-up work to transfer these processes and manufacture each of our product candidates for various studies, clinical trials and commercial launch readiness.
 To the extent we elect to transfer manufacturing within our network, we are required to demonstrate that the product manufactured in the new or "receiving" facility is comparable to the product manufactured in the original or "sending" facility.
 The inability to demonstrate to each of the applicable regulatory authorities that comparable drug product was manufactured could delay the development of our product candidates.
+Additionally, the manufacturing facilities in which our product candidates will be made could be adversely affected by earthquakes and other natural disasters, equipment failures, labor shortages, power failures, and numerous other factors.

 The processes by which our product candidates are manufactured were initially developed by our partners for clinical purposes.
-We intend to evolve the existing processes with our partners to support advanced clinical studies and commercialization requirements.
-Developing commercially viable manufacturing processes is a difficult and uncertain task, and there are risks associated with scaling to the level required for advanced clinical studies or commercialization, including cost overruns, potential problems with process scale-up, process reproducibility, stability issues, consistency and timely availability of reagents or raw materials.
+We are advancing the existing processes to support advanced clinical studies and commercialization.
+Developing commercially viable cell therapy manufacturing processes is a difficult and uncertain task, and there are risks associated with scaling to the level required for advanced clinical studies or commercialization, including cost overruns, potential problems with process scale-up, process reproducibility, process comparability, stability issues, consistency and timely availability of reagents or raw materials.
 The manufacturing facilities in which our product candidates will be made could be adversely affected by earthquakes and other natural disasters, equipment failures, labor shortages, power failures, and numerous other factors.
+In the case of highly innovative advanced therapy medicinal products (ATMP), reagents and raw materials of optimal pharmaceutical grade are not always available and, in those cases, health agencies must grant exemptions as part of the registration process.
+If such exemptions are not granted, regulatory approvals may be delayed until such time as these requirements are met.

 The process of manufacturing cellular therapies is susceptible to product loss due to contamination, equipment failure or improper installation or operation of equipment, or vendor or operator error.
 Even minor deviations from normal manufacturing and distribution processes for any of our product candidates could result in reduced production yields, impact to key product quality attributes, and other supply disruptions.
 Product defects can also occur unexpectedly.
 If microbial, viral or other contaminations are discovered in our product candidates or in the manufacturing facilities in which our product candidates are made, these manufacturing facilities may need to be closed for an extended period of time to allow us to investigate and remedy the contamination.
 Because our multi-VST cell therapy product candidates are manufactured from the blood of third-party donors, the process of manufacturing is susceptible to the availability of the third-party donor material.
 The process of developing products that can be commercialized may be particularly challenging, even if they otherwise prove to be safe and effective.
 The manufacture of these product candidates involves complex processes.
 Some of these processes require specialized equipment and highly skilled and trained personnel.
 The process of manufacturing these product candidates will be susceptible to additional risks, given the need to maintain aseptic conditions throughout the manufacturing process.
-Contamination with viruses or other pathogens in either the donor material or materials utilized in the manufacturing process of microbiological material at any point in the process may result in contaminated or unusable product.
+Contamination with viruses or other pathogens in either the donor material or materials utilized in the manufacturing process or ingress of microbiological material at any point in the process may result in contaminated or unusable product.
 This type of contaminations could result in delays in the manufacture of products which could result in delays in the development of our product candidates.
-These contaminations could result in delays in the manufacture of products which could result in delays in the development of our product candidates.
-These contaminations could also
+These contaminations could also increase the risk of adverse side effects.
+Furthermore, our allogencic products ultimately consist of many individual cell lines, each with